cr0mll/cyberclopaedia/Notes/System Internals/Windows/Active Directory (AD)/Naming Contexts.md

 # Introduction
 The distributed nature of Active Directory necessitates data segregation.
 These partitions which organise various data are called *Naming Contexts (NCs)*, also known as *directory partitions*.
-Active Directory comes with three predefined types of predefined naming contexts:
+Active Directory comes with three types of predefined naming contexts:
 - Domain Naming Context - for each domain in the forest;
 - Configuration Naming Context - one per forest;
 - Schema Naming Context - one per forest.